spkcspider/spkcspider/README.md

 * log changes
 * improve protections, add protections

-### Implement Emails/messaging
-* email to spkcspider transport wrapper (also script)+component (encrypt, transparent gpg)
-  * delta chat integration
-  * webinterface
-* implement webreferences
-* WebReference on an "email" object is an "email"
-* Webreferences can contain cache
-* can optionally contain tags used for encryption and/or refcounting for automatic deletion

 ### Implement Web Comments
 * every internal page can be annotated (to keep contact to author)